dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/SecurityGuide.md

 ## Safe Testing & Sandboxes

-- ``SpotifyMockAPIServer`` runs a local HTTPS server with canned responses—perfect for UI tests or demos without touching real accounts.
+- `SpotifyMockAPIServer` runs a local HTTPS server with canned responses—perfect for UI tests or demos without touching real accounts.
-- ``Testing/MockSpotifyClient`` works in SwiftUI previews, snapshot tests, or offline development.
-Inject it wherever your app expects ``Core/SpotifyClientProtocol``.
+- ``MockSpotifyClient`` works in SwiftUI previews, snapshot tests, or offline development.
+Inject it wherever your app expects ``SpotifyClientProtocol``.

 ## Observability Without Leaks

-- Enable ``Debug/SpotifyRequestLogger`` only in debug builds and configure its redaction rules to strip Authorization headers and customer identifiers.
+- Use ``DebugLogger`` only in debug builds and configure its redaction rules to strip Authorization headers and customer identifiers.
-- ``Debug/NetworkRetryObserver`` surfaces retry events so you can forward them to telemetry without exposing payloads.
+- Observe ``SpotifyClientEvents`` to surface retry events so you can forward them to telemetry without exposing payloads.

 ## Release Checklist